marius-sucan/Quick-Picto-Viewer/README.md

 <li>Ability to selectively refresh the cached files list from selected folders.</li>

+<li>Multiple levels of undo for file actions: rename, move, copy or delete</li>

 <li>Search and replace in the index, enabling users to correct potentially broken files lists.</li>

 <li>Very fast loading of cached or not cached lists of files.
 Tested with 900100 images and it loads in 10 seconds on my system.</li>